North Korea ghost town reflects deeper woes as it woos Chinese

 "They treat us like kings here, the people and the food are excellent, and the scenery is amazing," said Max Ward, 51, of Melbourne.

 "A couple of times we got some grief from soldiers," he said.
-"But we'd just bag out (criticize) the Americans, and then everything would be okay."
+"But we'd just bag out (criticise) the Americans, and then everything would be okay."

 (Editing by Nick Macfie)